KubaSzarpak/Studies/Semestr III/SKJ/Materials/Projekt programistyczny/DatabaseNode/Readme.md

 > This method is run method from Runnable interface.
 Anything that need to be done with client is handled here.
 > It reads message that should be one of the operations.
 Then it sends this message to **operate()** method on **node** field and resends the answer to connected client.
 > After that **clientSocket** is closed.

+---
+## Things that do not work at the moment

+---

+1. There con be connected few clients at the same time (less than a 1000), but they can only be connected to the same node.
+If you want to connect client to another node, you have to make sure there is no other client connected to different node.
+This is huge issue, and I have not found solution yet.